The Bankrate promise

-Closing on a house marks the beginning of a new chapter, but the final step before becoming a homeowner includes lots of documents, signatures and fees.
-Here’s what to expect in the mortgage closing process, and how long it will take to make those keys yours.
+Closing on a house marks the beginning of a new chapter in your life.
+But this crucial final step towards homeownership includes lots of documents, signatures and fees.
+Here’s a closer look at what to expect on your closing day.

 How long does it take to close on a house?